Nesterov Acceleration of Alternating Least Squares for Canonical Tensor Decomposition: Momentum Step Size Selection and Restart Mechanisms: Numerical Tests

-\Cref{fig:compare-acc-methods-synthetic} compares Nesterov-ALS-RF-SG with the line search version Nesterov-ALS-LS, and several existing accelerated ALS methods that use line search strategies, namely, GMRES-ALS, NCG-ALS, and LBFGS-ALS.
-Nesterov-ALS-RF-SG performs similarly to the best performing existing method, LBFGS-ALS \cite{sterck2018nonlinearly}.
+\Cref{fig:compare-acc-methods-synthetic} compares Nesterov-ALS-RF-SG with the line search version Nesterov-ALS-LS (equivalent or similar to existing line search methods to accelerate ALS\cite{harshman1970foundations,rajih2008enhanced,chen2011new,sorber2016exact}), and with several other existing accelerated ALS methods, namely, GMRES-ALS, NCG-ALS, and LBFGS-ALS.
+For high accuracy (top panel), Nesterov-ALS-RF-SG performs similarly to the best performing of the existing methods we compare with, LBFGS-ALS\cite{sterck2018nonlinearly}.
 It performs substantially better than Nesterov-ALS-LS (it avoids the expensive line searches).
-Nevertheless, Nesterov-ALS-LS is competitive with the existing NGMRES-ALS \cite{sterck2012nonlinear}, and superior to NCG-ALS \cite{sterck2015nonlinearly}.
+Nevertheless, Nesterov-ALS-LS is competitive with the existing NGMRES-ALS\cite{sterck2012nonlinear}, and superior to NCG-ALS\cite{sterck2015nonlinearly}.

+For low accuracy (bottom panel), Nesterov-ALS-RF-SG and Nesterov-ALS-LS still perform very well.
+ALS is now more competitive, which is not unexpected, since ALS is often efficient at reducing the initial error quickly, but then may converge slowly later on for difficult problems.

-\subsection{The Enron dataset and results.}
+\subsection{The Enron Dataset and Results.}

 The Enron dataset is a subset of the corporate email communications that were released to the public as part of the 2002 Federal Energy Regulatory Commission (FERC) investigations following the Enron bankruptcy.
-After various steps of pre-processing as described in \cite{chi2012tensors}, a sender$\times$receiver$\times$month tensor of size 105$\times$105$\times$28 was obtained.
+After various steps of pre-processing\cite{chi2012tensors}, a sender $\times$ receiver $\times$ month tensor of size 105$\times$105$\times$28 was obtained.
 We perform rank-10 CP decompositions for Enron.
-Fig.\ \ref{fig:enron} shows gradient norm convergence for one typical test run, and a $\tau$-plot for 60 runs with different random initial guesses and convergence tolerance $tol=10^{-7}\,\|\nabla f(x_0)\|\approx0.0081$.
-For this well-conditioned problem (see discussion below), ALS converges fast and does not need acceleration.
+Fig.\ \ref{fig:enron} shows gradient norm convergence for one typical test run, and a $\tau$-plot for 60 runs with different random initial guesses and convergence tolerances $tol=10^{-7}\,\|\nabla f(x_0)\|$ (high accuracy, middle panel) and $tol=10^{-5}\,\|\nabla f(x_0)\|$ (lower accuracy, bottom panel).
+For this well-conditioned problem, ALS converges fast and does not need acceleration.
 In fact, the acceleration overhead makes ALS faster than any of the accelerated methods.
-This is consistent with results in \cite{acar2011scalable,sterck2012nonlinear,sterck2015nonlinearly,sterck2018nonlinearly} for well-conditioned problems.
+This is consistent with previously reported results\cite{acar2011scalable,sterck2012nonlinear,sterck2015nonlinearly,sterck2018nonlinearly} for well-conditioned problems.

-\subsection{The claus dataset and results.}
+\subsection{The Claus Dataset and Results.}